Michael Skinner (rugby union): Career

-In 1994, Skinner helped unveil the commemorative plaque to mark the founding of the Blackheath Football Club (Rugby) in 1858.
+In 1994, Skinner helped unveil a commemorative plaque to mark the founding of the Blackheath Football Club in 1858.

 Retirement

 Since leaving the game, Skinner has worked as a media pundit and became famous amongst fans for his interesting choices of waistcoat.
 He also featured in a video in which he introduces some of rugby's best tackles.
 He is an active supporter of Wooden Spoon charity.

 Personal life

 He has a daughter, Emily Skinner, who was born on 4 July 1995.

 He also has three sons: Max, and Zak and Barnie who are twins.